asatarin/testing-distributed-systems/README.md

 ## Single node systems
-These examples are not about distributed systems, but they demostrate testing concurrency and level of sofistication required in distributed systems.
+These examples are not about distributed systems, but they demonstrate testing concurrency and level of sophistication required in distributed systems.

 ### SQLite
 SQLite is not a distributed system by any stretch of the imagination, but provides good example of comprehensive testing of a database implementation.